wdnlotm/bulk2sc_GMVAE/_4_model_train_scTAPE/README.md

 # Train the scTAPE
 `scTAPE` is used to predict cell type proportions in bulk RNA-seq.
 However, many hyperparameters are inaccessible through the default interface of the `scTAPE` package.
-To address this, the source code of `scTAPE` was modified to expose additional hyperparameters, and a new package, `scTAPE_for_bulk2scGMVAE-0.1-py3-none-any.whl`, was created based on the modified code.
-The package can be installed by running the following command in `_4_model_train_scTAPE` folder.
+To address this, the source code of `scTAPE` was modified to expose additional hyperparameters, resulting in a new package: `scTAPE_for_bulk2scGMVAE-0.1-py3-none-any.whl`.
+This modified package can be installed by running the following command in `_4_model_train_scTAPE` directory.
 ```
 pip install dist/scTAPE_for_bulk2scGMVAE-0.1-py3-none-any.whl
 ```